dverite/postgresql-functions/README.md

 A repository of custom PostgreSQL functions and extensions.

+## diff_tables
+A simple plpgsql function that takes two table names (through the `regclass` type), builds a query comparing their contents, runs it, and returns a set of diff-like results with the rows that differ.
+It does not require a primary key on tables to compare.

 ## global_search / global_regexp_search
 Two plpgsql functions that find occurrences of a string or a regular expression in all or some of the tables of an entire